 Net Earnings for a 30 minute ride:

 Assuming she remains busy for 50 minutes per hour (with the remaining 10 minutes down time to find the next ride, etc.), her hourly wages would be:

 In looking at this issue, there are three more points to consider.

 The concepts of incremental and irrelevant costs are useful when thinking about any life decision that involves spending money upfront or on an ongoing basis to earn money.
 When considering costs in any decision, you should only consider costs that are incremental to the decision and ones that will change depending on what your decision is.
 If your costs are not affected by the decision and would be incurred anyway, then they are irrelevant and should be ignored, even when it seems like they should be included.

 I teach pricing and marketing to MBA students at Rice University.
-My forthcoming book is The Value Pricing Framework: A Guide to Making Good Pricing Decisions for Managers and Entrepreneurs.
+My forthcoming book is How to Make Good Pricing Decisions: A Guide for Managers and Entrepreneurs.
 You can find more information about me on my website or follow me on LinkedIn, Facebook, or Twitter @ud.